Latitude twins compare notes

 Tip: If you know your local “peak sun hours” already, switch PSH to Manual and paste it directly.

-This solar energy calculator gives you a clear, non-technical estimate of how much electricity a rooftop or ground-mount array could produce and how that translates into bill savings.
+This solar panel output calculator gives you a clear, non-technical estimate of how much electricity a rooftop or ground-mount array could produce and how that translates into bill savings, export income, and payback.
 The model is intentionally transparent.
-It uses a small set of inputs—location (latitude), tilt, azimuth, and array size—to estimate kWh per day, monthly and yearly totals, and a money value based on your chosen electricity price.
+It uses a small set of inputs—location (latitude), tilt, azimuth, and array size—to estimate kWh per day, monthly and yearly totals, then applies your electricity price, export tariff, self-consumption, system cost, incentives, and degradation assumptions.
+If you do not know your system size yet, use the reverse calculator to estimate how many panels you need for a daily target or household offset.

 Peak Sun Hours (kWh/m²/day) compresses a day’s varying sunlight into an equivalent number of “full-sun hours.”
 For example, 4.5 PSH means your panels receive the same energy as 4.5 hours at 1,000 W/m².
 The tool auto-estimates PSH from latitude for an annual average, which is great for planning and education.
 If you have a site-specific value from a solar resource map or past system data, switch to manual PSH and paste it in for a more tailored result.